 Strawberry Vinaigrette is so perfect for the springtime.
 This four ingredient dressing is easy to make at home!

 - 1/3 cup chopped strawberries

 - ¾ teaspoon granulated sugar

-- In a blender, combine all four ingredients.
+- In a blender or food processor, combine all four ingredients.

 - Blend until the mixture is smooth and thick.

-- Chill for thirty minutes, then pour on top of a spring salad.
+- Chill for thirty minutes (optional), then pour on top of a salad.